1,758 New Guests In 7 Weeks…From $517 In Ad Spend.

 return on ad spend

-89% of the tracked sales came from guests who weren't coming back on their own.
+89% of tracked sales came from guests who weren't coming back on their own.

 New